Elon Musk trolls Jeff Bezos as he widens his lead as the richest person on Earth - KTVZ

 By Ramishah Maruf, CNN Business

 Elon Musk’s personal wealth is now $222 billion, widening his gap as the richest person in the world according to Bloomberg’s Billionaires Index.
-Musk’s personal wealth skyrocketed an extra $10.6 billion after a secondary share sale by investors, announced last week, valued the space company over $100 billion, CNBC reported.
+Musk’s personal wealth skyrocketed an extra $10.6 billion after a secondary share sale by investors, announced last week, valued SpaceX over $100 billion, CNBC reported.

 Jeff Bezos, founder of Amazon, follows Musk with a net worth of $191.6 billion.
 Musk tweeted a second place medal at Bezos early today.